robrix/Postmodern-Programming/Postmodern Programming.md

 Now we have only the complexity of the values, not of the changes as well.
 But surely this is hand-waving: this doesn’t assign anything to the `navigationItem`; it’s just moved the problem elsewhere!

 Indeed it has.
 The sad truth is that `UIViewController`’s API is not a particularly declarative one; we’re on our own for this one.
-What does it look like to assign this, perhaps in `-viewDidLoad`?
+Alright then, what does it look like to assign this, perhaps in `-viewDidLoad`?

     NSDictionary *state = self.navigationItemState;
     self.navigationItem.title = state[@"title"];